Daniel Dennett: Mind

-Dennett is a proponent of materialism in the philosophy of mind.
-He argues that mental states, including consciousness, are entirely the result of physical processes in the brain.
-In his book Consciousness Explained (1991), Dennett presents his arguments for a materialist understanding of consciousness, rejecting Cartesian dualism in favor of a physicalist perspective.
+Dennett was a proponent of materialism in the philosophy of mind.
+He argued that mental states, including consciousness, are entirely the result of physical processes in the brain.
+In his book Consciousness Explained (1991), Dennett presented his arguments for a materialist understanding of consciousness, rejecting Cartesian dualism in favor of a physicalist perspective.

 Dennett remarked in several places (such as "Self-portrait", in Brainchildren) that his overall philosophical project remained largely the same from his time at Oxford onwards.
 He was primarily concerned with providing a philosophy of mind that is grounded in empirical research.
 In his original dissertation, Content and Consciousness, he broke up the problem of explaining the mind into the need for a theory of content and for a theory of consciousness.
 His approach to this project also stayed true to this distinction.
 Just as Content and Consciousness has a bipartite structure, he similarly divided Brainstorms into two sections.
 He would later collect several essays on content in The Intentional Stance and synthesize his views on consciousness into a unified theory in Consciousness Explained.
 These volumes respectively form the most extensive development of his views.

 In chapter 5 of Consciousness Explained, Dennett described his multiple drafts model of consciousness.
+In this model, various streams of information-processing compete for "cerebral celebrity" at any given moment.
+Central to this theory is the metaphor of the "Joycean machine," which describes human consciousness as a Virtual Machine, a serial software layer composed of language and habits (memes) running on the highly parallel hardware of the biological brain.
+By this logic, Dennett argues that the "Self" is not a physical organ or a soul, but a "Center of Narrative Gravity"—a useful fiction that the brain constructs to make sense of its own behavior to itself and others.

 He stated that, "all varieties of perception—indeed all varieties of thought or mental activity—are accomplished in the brain by parallel, multitrack processes of interpretation and elaboration of sensory inputs.
 Information entering the nervous system is under continuous 'editorial revision.'" (p.
 111).
 Later he asserts, "These yield, over the course of time, something rather like a narrative stream or sequence, which can be thought of as subject to continual editing by many processes distributed around the brain, ..." (p.
 135, emphasis in the original).